SougataGh/VEHICLE_PARKING_SYSTEM_PROJECT/README.md

 - **Duration_Calculator**: Calculates the duration for which a vehicle has been parked.
 - **Parkable**: Interface that provides methods for parking and removing vehicles.
 - **Helmet_Storage**: Interface for managing helmet storage related to bike parking.
+- **Chargeable**: Interface for charging functionality for vehicles.
 - **Time**: Represents time with hour, minute, and second attributes, used for tracking entry and exit times of vehicles.